arielt/cpp_hello_world/README.md

 C++ Hello World
 ===============

-This is a sample task for Binary Score Application.
+This is a sample task for Binary Score application.

   * task.yml         - configuration file
   * objective.md     - objective